mre/Daylite-Touch-Sync-Notification/README.md

 If you can't get it to work, look into the `dtouchserver` logfile first.

-    tail `~/Library/Logs/dtouchserver.log`
+    tail ~/Library/Logs/dtouchserver.log

 You should see messages like `20XX-XX-XX XX:XX:XX,XXX Sync from user (OUT:9/IN:9)`.
-If not, somethings wrong with the server.
+If not, something's wrong with the server.
 Try to run the script directly with `python dtouchserver.py`.

 If everything looks fine until here, check your credentials (API key,...) again.